-Court System, Sentencing Guidelines became effective October 1, 1983.
+Following a study of the disparity in sentencing within the State Court System, Sentencing Guidelines became effective October 1, 1983.
 Under Sentencing Guidelines, the Commission retained paroling authority only for inmates whose offenses were committed prior to October 1, 1983, thereby severely curtailing the workload and authority of the Commission.
-The 1983 Legislature further provided for "sunset" of the Commission for July 1, 1987, which has been extended to the present statutory date of October 1, 1993.
+The "sunset" of the Parole Commission, provided by the 1983 Legislative session and later extended, was repealed during the 1993 session.